hmc-pmoney-s18/LiveContainerMigrationTool/README.md

 ![template](/Images/azureFunctionEight.png)
 &nbsp;

-We recommend you to choose **S3 400 ACU** pricing tier.
+Availability of computing resources impact the speed of migration.
+For most common scenarios, we recommend you to choose **S3 400 ACU** pricing tier.
 For more information about other pricing tiers and how they satisfty various performance needs, click [here](https://docs.microsoft.com/azure/virtual-machines/windows/acu).

 &nbsp;
 ![template](/Images/azureFunctionSeven.png)